polhenarejos/pico-hsm/README.md

 Pico HSM also supports ESP32-S3 boards, which add secure storage, flash encryption and secure boot.

 ### > Dynamic VID/PID
 Supports setting VID & PID on-the-fly.
-Use `pico-hsm-tool.py` or [Pico Commissioner](https://www.picokeys.com/pico-commissioner/ "Pico Commissioner") for specify VID/PID values and reboot the device.
+U

 ### > Rescue Pico HSM Tool and Commissioner
 Pico HSM Tool implements a new CCID stack to rescue the Pico HSM in case it has wrong VID/PID values and it is not recognized by the OS.
-It can be accessed through `pico-hsm-tool.py` or [Pico Commissioner](https://www.picokeys.com/pico-commissioner/ "Pico Commissioner").

 ## Security considerations
 All secret keys (both asymmetric and symmetric) are encrypted and stored in the flash memory.
 The MKEK, a 256-bit AES key, is used to protect these private and secret keys.
 Keys are held in RAM only during signature and decryption operations, and are loaded and cleared each time to avoid potential security vulnerabilities.